-Introduction to Salsa Dance
+Dance 123 Introduction to Salsa Dance

+Class Hours: 8 Lecture, 24 Laboratory total.
 An introduction to Salsa Dance, including musicality, partnering and patterns.
 Emphasis is on movement technique, dance vocabulary and creative expression.
 Historical and contemporary forms are studied.
 Content varies each semester.
 May be repeated.